pagkly/Zed/Investopedia3/Upstream Capital Costs Index (UCCI).md

 The 28 projects included in the UCCI represent a diversified portfolio of liquified natural gas (LNG), pipeline, onshore, and offshore projects in a range of geographic locations.1 The index looks at the changes to operating and capital costs over specific time frames.

-Generally, oil and gas production separates into the [upstream](https://www.investopedia.com/terms/u/upstream.asp), midstream, and downstream stages.
-The upstream segment of operations involves [exploration and production](https://www.investopedia.com/terms/e/exploration-production-company.asp) (E&P) of oil and natural gas.
+Generally, oil and gas production separates into the [[upstream]](https://www.investopedia.com/terms/u/upstream.asp), midstream, and downstream stages.
+The upstream segment of operations involves [[exploration and production]](https://www.investopedia.com/terms/e/exploration-production-company.asp) (E&P) of oil and natural gas.
 Many large integrated oil companies combine upstream activities with midstream and downstream operations.

 The composite cost of capital is a company's cost to finance its business and projects.
 The determination of this amount is known as the [weighted average cost of capital](https://www.investopedia.com/terms/w/wacc.asp) (WACC).
 The calculation involves multiplying the cost of each of the individual capital components by its proportional weight and then summing the results.
 A high composite cost of capital indicates that a company has high borrowing costs.